ustunb/miplib2017-slim/README.md

 8. ``adult_regularized.mps``
 9. ``adult_best.mps`` (hardest to solve)

-Based on our experience with CPLEX 12.7, we expect that a commercial MIP solver will be able to solve instances 1-4 in <10 minutes and 5-7 in <1 hour.
-The solution to 8-9 will take longer.
+Based on our experience with CPLEX 12.7, we expect that a commercial solver should solve instances 1-4 in < 10 minutes and instances 5 - 7 in <1 hour.
+The solution to instances 8-9 will take longer.

 We produced the instance files using source code from the [slim-python](https://github.com/ustunb/slim-python) package using the CPLEX Python API 12.7.
 To recreate the instances, simply run ``/models/create_slim_instances.py``

-We note that the SLIM IP formulation may change in the future.

-## Instance Overview
+## About the Instances

 Each instance of the SLIM IP is designed to output a scoring system for a binary classification dataset with *N* samples and *d* features.
 For a given dataset, the SLIM IP has roughly *N + 3d* variables and *N + 5d* constraints (with a few additional variables/constraints based on the problem type).

 #### Datasets

-We chose 3 popular datasets from the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/).
+We chose 3 datasets from the [UCI Machine Learning Repository](http://archive.ics.uci.edu/ml/).

 | dataset      | classification task                                | samples (N) | features (d) | source                                                                                                                     |
 |--------------|----------------------------------------------------|-------------|--------------|----------------------------------------------------------------------------------------------------------------------------|